 The IMGC’s scientific base derives from a broad spectrum of research fields united by a shared interest in milk science and health.
 The IMGC connects the global community of scientists working within genomics and across other scientific disciplines to address some of the major challenges to health.
 Our focus on milk is based on its uniqueness as it is the only food that has evolved specifically to nourish mammals.
 Therefore, through their genomes, mammals contain the evolutionary blueprint of the selection pressure on milk as a nutritional, metabolic and immunological health support system.
 Over the years, IMGC has provided a hub for this diverse community of scientists and innovators to carry on applications of cutting-edge science.

-The IMGC leads the global community in the scientific exploration of lactation and milk science–the most exciting and translatable scientific fields of study for health.
+The IMGC leads the global community in the scientific exploration of milk science–the most exciting and translatable scientific fields of study for health.
 The IMGC guides scientists and innovators from around the world and across all scientific disciplines to solve challenges in the field.

 The Annual Symposium